cloudacademypilot/azure-ai-ml-document-processing-lab/steps/03_extract_data_using_prebuilt_models/documentation.md

     ![FR landing page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/03_extract_data_using_prebuilt_models/assets/4.1.png)

 2. Click on the _id-license.png_ sample and then click on _Analyze_.
 Upon completion, the result is displayed on the right.
-The model recognizes the document type to be of _idDocument.driverLicense_ and extracts fields specifc to the driver license such as _Address_, _CountryRegion_, _DateOfBirth_ and more.
+The model recognizes the document type to be of _idDocument.driverLicense_ and extracts fields specific to the driver license such as _Address_, _CountryRegion_, _DateOfBirth_ and more.

     ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/03_extract_data_using_prebuilt_models/assets/4.2.png)